On an exponential sum related to the M\"{o}bius function: Introduction

-Hence, by using such a basic observing, we can obtain the following result.
-We can improve the classical result of Baker and Harman \cite{BH} for $1/2<a<4/7.$ \begin{Theorem} Suppose that for every Dirichlet character $\chi(\textup{mod} l)$, $L(s,\chi)$ has no zeros in the half-plane $\sigma>a$.
+Hence, by using such a basic observation, we can obtain the following result.
+We can improve the classical result of Baker and Harman \cite{BH} for $1/2<a<4/7.$ \begin{Theorem} Let $l$ be a positive integer and $\alpha$ be a real number.
+Suppose that for every Dirichlet character $\chi(\textup{mod}\ l)$, $L(s,\chi)$ has no zeros in the half-plane $\sigma>a$.
 Then with the notions above, we have